Hangman's House: Plot

 While stationed in Algiers, Commandant Denis Hogan receives a letter containing bad news and requests leave to return to his home country of Ireland, where he is a wanted man.
 In Ireland, Baron James O'Brien is told by his doctor that he has no more than a month to live.
 He decides to marry off his only daughter Connaught to a socialite, John D'Arcy, despite her love of childhood friend Dermot McDermot.

 Victor McLaglen as the film's heroic figure Hogan.

 Hogan returns to Ireland and disguises himself as a holy man.
-On his way to the O'Brien's house he is recognised by a gatekeeper, to whom he reveal his intention to kill a man.
+On his way to the O'Brien's house he is recognized by a gatekeeper, to whom he reveal his intention to kill a man.
 Hogan meets Dermot McDermot and the three men witness the lights of Glenmalure's chapel being lit, signifying a wedding is taking place.
 Later that night, after Connaught and D'Arcy have been wed, the Baron dies.
 On the night of his funeral Hogan sneaks about the grounds of Hangman's House and is spotted by D'Arcy.
 D'Arcy tries to sleep with Connaught but she rejects his advances.

 Larry Kent (left) and June Collyer (right) as the film's romantic couple.

 A community race is held on Saint Stephen's Day and Connaught's horse, The Bard, is due to race.
 The horse's jockey goes missing just before the race because of interference from D'Arcy, who has bet against the horse.
 Dermot is required to jockey the horse and he wins the race, leading a drunken D'Arcy to shoot The Bard.
 D'Arcy is ostracised by the community because of this.
 Hogan is arrested at the race.
 At night Dermot and D'Arcy meet in a pub where D'Arcy reveals that he had an affair with Hogan's sister.
 Dermot gives D'Arcy money to leave Ireland and threatens that if he ever sees him again, he will kill him.

 Hogan escapes from prison and a gunfight erupts between his men and the guards.
 Dermot and Connaught visit Hogan's hideout and Hogan reveals that his sister died following D'Arcy's desertion.
 Connaught returns to Hangman's House to discover that D'Arcy has returned.
 After a struggle she flees to Dermot's house.
 Hogan and Dermot go to Hangman's House and confront D'Arcy.
 During a fight between the men a fire breaks out and burns down the house.
 Hogan and Dermot escape but D'Arcy falls to his death as a balcony collapses.
 Connaught and Dermot see Hogan off at the port as he returns to Algiers.
 Connaught and Dermot depart together as Hogan watches.